-Par.
+- Par.
 1. Ad hoc committees of the Faculty Senate may be established by the Executive Committee.
 The Executive Committee shall provide each such ad hoc committee with a specific charge stated in writing, and the ad hoc committee shall confine itself to the fulfillment of this charge unless otherwise authorized in writing by the Executive Committee.
-The maximum term of any such ad hoc committee shall be twelve months, subject to extension at the discretion of the Executive Committee.
-An ad hoc committee may not be appointed to perform a task that falls within the assigned function of an existing standing committee.
+The maximum term of any such ad hoc committee shall be twelve months, subject to extension at the discretion of the Executive Committee. - Par.

-Par.
 2. At the discretion of the Executive Committee, such ad hoc committees may include members of the university community who are not themselves members of the Faculty Senate.